Last updated 2/18/2021

 In accordance with the Governor’s orders, camping on our facilities is open to New Hampshire residents, SLA members, and out-of-state guests.
 Please see the below Statement of Quarantine Form for more information.
-If you are not a resident of one of the following New England states: Maine, Vermont, New Hampshire, Massachusetts, Connecticut or Rhode Island it is requested, per the Governor's orders, that you quarantine yourself for two weeks prior to entering New Hampshire.
+If you are not a resident of one of the following New England states: Maine, Vermont, New Hampshire, Massachusetts, Connecticut or Rhode Island it is requested, per the Governor's orders, that you quarantine yourself for ten (10) days prior to entering New Hampshire.

-Our Lakes Region Conservation Corps (LRCC) members will be checking in campers at the physical campsites as we have done in previous summers.
+Our Lakes Region Conservation Corps (LRCC) members check-in campers at the physical campsites as we have done in previous summers.
 The LRCC member checking you in will be wearing a facemask and will approach your campsite using the path leading up to the campsite but will not enter your campsite.
 They will talk to you at a distance for the purpose of receiving camper feedback and ensuring that campers are following SLA campsite rules provided on your reservation confirmation sheet.

 Bathroom Facility Procedures

 We do not provide sanitary wipes or hand soap.
-Toilet paper is not guarantee, so we ask that you bring your own.
+Toilet paper is not guaranteed, so we ask that you bring your own.